kevindoorhomes/doorway/listing-agent/process-guide/listing-live.md

 * It is crown moulding - not molding.
 * There should never be more than 1 exclamation point after a sentence!~~!!!~~
 * Only proper nouns should be capitalized
 * If a Seller instructs us to put "motivated seller," "bring all offers," "seller must move," or anything to that effect, those comments should be put in Private Remarks in the MLS.
-These comments should never go in the public description.
+These comments should never go in the public description unless you receive permission in writing from the seller.

 **Double check the MLS information**